GiGaSoftwareDevelopment/ng-patterns/libs/packages/firebase/README.md

 # @uiux/firebase

-Common firebase utilities to facilitate connections and with firestore and integrations with NgRX.
+Common firebase utilities to facilitate connections with firestore and integrations with NgRX.

 ## Demo Site